 In Tasmania, the management of contaminated land is shared by the Environment Protection Authority (EPA) and local Council under the Environmental Management and Pollution Control Act 1994 (EMPCA).

-Where the owner or occupier of an area of land knows, resonably believes or should in the circumstances reasonably believe that the area of land is or is likely to be a contaminated site they must notify the Director EPA.
+Where the owner or occupier of an area of land knows, reasonably believes or should in the circumstances reasonably believe that the area of land is or is likely to be a contaminated site they must notify the Director, EPA.

-For details on what situations may prompt notification of a contaminated site to the Director, EPA, and how to report a Contaminated Site please refer to the Duty to Notify page.
+For details on what situations may prompt notification of a contaminated site to the Director, EPA, and how to report a Contaminated Site please refer to the Notification of a Contaminated Site page.

 If a site poses a known or potential unacceptable risk to human health and/or the environment, or environmental harm is likely to occur, the Director, EPA may issue a Part 5A Notice (an investigation notice, a remediation notice, a site management notice or an environment protection notice) on a person(s), which can include an individual or company.
 The Minimum Standards for Reporting on Contaminated Sites provides further information on meeting the requirements of a Part 5A Notice.